The Letter to the Hebrews:

 shared insights—no longer any sacrifice for sin

-Tami points out that the Letter to the Hebrews 10:26–27 provides a good explanation of mortal sin, but it doesn’t really address what happens if someone repents.
+Turning to God’s Word co-founder Tami Palladino points out that the Letter to the Hebrews 10:26–27 provides a good explanation of mortal sin, but it doesn’t really address what happens if someone repents.
 The passage appears to be based on the idea of the one sacrifice of Jesus compared to animal sacrifices required under the Old Covenant.
 Jesus’ sacrifice is once and for all, so it’s the one we need to take seriously.
 The author of the Letter to the Hebrews doesn’t appear to have the sacrament of Reconciliation in mind but instead is addressing the consequences of dying in a state of mortal sin.

 Some people use this passage in the Letter to the Hebrews as an excuse to debate the validity of the sacrament of Confession.
 The Church allows us to interpret biblical passages ourselves, but only insofar as our interpretations don’t contradict anything else in the Scriptures and remain in line with Church teaching.
 In this case, the author of the Letter to the Hebrews has written nothing at all regarding repentance but is focusing instead of the consequences of sin.
 His point is that there’s no sacrifice that we can make that will atone for our sins.
 That’s a position entirely in keeping with Church teaching.